Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

+The proposed tools for SATD identification employ diverse techniques and varying levels of automation to address technical debt in software projects. eXcomment \citep{Farias2015AComments, farias2021comment} utilizes a heuristic approach with semi-automated functionality to parse Java source code comments and detect SATD.
+In contrast, SATD Detector \citep{Liu2018SATDTool} applies ML in a fully automated manner to identify and classify SATD derived from code comments within an IDE, although it has since become obsolete.

+Advancing the role of ML, tools such as DebtHunter \citep{Sala2021DebtHunter:Debt} and FixMe \citep{phaithoon2021fixme} implement automated SATD detection and categorization.
+DebtHunter employs ML to detect SATD, while FixMe functions as a GitHub bot that actively monitors and notifies developers about unresolved On-hold SATD.

+SATDBailiff \citep{ALOMAR2022102693} further extends SATD management by introducing an automated tool designed to mine, track, and monitor SATD occurrences over time.
+Another approach is demonstrated by a browser extension \citep{Khan2022AutomaticPackages}, which leverages an ML model to automatically categorize different SATD types, such as documentation, usability, and requirement debt.
+Lastly, DebtViz \citep{li2023debtviz} adopts DL to provide an automated solution that integrates detection, classification, visualization, and monitoring of various SATD types within a single platform.
+More recently, BEACon-TD \citep{shivashankar2025beacon} introduces a Transformer-based solution that detects SATD and classifies it into 13 specific types using a two-stage ensemble of binary classifiers.

-This trend of limited tool development is further highlighted when considering that, despite the SLR encompassing 68 relevant studies, only 7 articles proposed specific tools for SATD identification.
-This disparity points to a concerning gap between the significant research interest in SATD and the actual development of practical, automated solutions that can assist developers in managing technical debt.
-While a range of tools has been introduced, the overall lack of available tools indicates that much of the research has yet to translate into actionable, industry-ready solutions.
+This trend of limited tool development is further highlighted when considering that, despite the SLR encompassing 74 relevant studies, only 8 articles proposed specific tools for SATD identification.
+This disparity highlights a concerning gap between the substantial research interest in SATD and the development of practical, automated solutions to assist developers in managing technical debt.
+While a range of tools has been introduced, their limited availability indicates that much of the research has yet to translate into actionable, industry-ready solutions.
 Addressing this gap will be critical for advancing the practical management of technical debt in software projects, moving from theoretical frameworks toward robust, scalable automation.